 Dear Friends of the Mount Pleasant Farmers’ Market,

-Bike Clinic – Too cold, and our volunteer bike technicians gotta finish their holiday shopping.
-They will be back in April.
+Bike Clinic – 10am-1pm, if it is not too cold, our volunteer bike technicians will be out to help you fix your flats and other mysterious bike problems.
 Learn how to do your own adjustments and maintenance.
 Helpers wanted.
 Want help others solve their bike issues?
 Join our team!
 Stop by for more details.

 Tin Lizzy Mobile Boutique – Check all the ladies off of your holiday shopping list with Tin Lizzy Mobile Boutique this weekend.
 Tin Lizzy is bringing a truck load of ethically made women’s clothing and accessories that make great gifts for friends, family and yourself!